 Fast-forward over a decade later and it isn't too hard to imagine that I got pretty excited when Omega Ruby and Alpha Sapphire were announced.
 I yearned to go back to the Hoenn region, to revisit all the memories I made exploring the world of pocket monsters as a kid.
 Going in my expectations were pretty high, and although I had fun, I came back mostly disappointed.

 The most noticeable difference in these remakes comes in the form of how they look.
 Player perspective isn't only relegated to a top-down view anymore, with different angles around familiar landmarks giving players a first glimpse into what they missed out on the first time around.
 Though everything remains largely unchanged layout wise, being able to experience the universe in 3D adds a level of immersion that was limited in the Gameboy Advance era.
 Tiny details like how the grass sways in the wind or how creatures fly overhead usher the series into a new technological age.
 There are also new areas to explore, especially post-game, that add to the lore of Hoenn, borrowing Pokemon native to other parts of the world to keep players exploring as much as they can until they've exhausted their Pokedex.
-Seeing as how they're over 700 to catch, they'll be busy for quite a while.
+Seeing as how there are over 700 to catch, they'll be busy for quite a while.

 Coming from a style viewpoint, the design of the actual monsters themselves is a mixed bag.
 Some, like the awesome mega Blaziken and ferocious mega Rayquaza, illustrate how positively cool the artists at Game Freak can be with coming up with new, unique ideas, whereas others, like mega Swampert and mega Manectric, leave a lot to be desired.
 Some Pokemon can look downright goofy, oftentimes subject to the tail end of a lot of jokes within the community.